grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Cassandra nodded slowly.

 "Now I'm only giving you this little motivational speech about the glories of being a submariner once.
 If you take the job it's on you to make it a part of yourself, and keep your fear bottled and your mind clear when you are working.
 Understand?
-Running a boat is a lot of work and more than anything else I need a crew that can motivate their own god-forsaken souls to do their jobs.
+Running a boat is a lot of work and more than anything else I need a crew that can motivate their own fucked souls to do their jobs.
 It is not war, it is commerce."

 Cassandra looked around at the dingy canteen and then directly at Percy for the first time.
 "OK, I'll do it."